evkx/evkx.github.io/content/models/mercedes/eqc/EQC_400_4MATIC/_index.md

 ### Seats

-The Mercedes-EQ EQC 400 4MATIC accommodates five passengers with two seats in the front and a three-seat bench in the rear.
+The Mercedes-EQ EQC 400 4MATIC accommodates five passengers with two front seats and a three-seat bench in the rear.

 #### First Row Seats